Sergio Battistini

 Sergio Battistini ([ˈsɛrdʒo battiˈstiːni]; born 7 May 1963) is an Italian former professional association footballer who played as a defender or on occasion as a midfielder.
-He currently works as an association football manager.
+He works as an association football manager.

 Club career

 Battistini was born in Massa.
 Throughout his career, he played for several Italian clubs, such as A.C.
 Milan, Fiorentina, Inter Milan, Brescia, and Spezia, usually as a sweeper.
 After growing up in the Milan youth squad, alongside Alberigo Evani, he joined the Milan senior side in 1980, and played for the club during a difficult period in the club's history, only winning two Serie B titles in 1981 and 1983, and a Mitropa Cup in 1982.
 After leaving the club in 1985, he played with Fiorentina, where he reached the 1990 UEFA Cup Final during his final season with the club.
 He later won the trophy twice with Inter in 1991 and 1994, where he remained until 1994, before moving to Brescia for two seasons.

 On 20 January 1985, in a league match against Udinese Calcio, Battistini suffered an injury and had to be substituted at half-time.
 His replacement was the legendary Italian defender Paolo Maldini, who made his Milan debut during the same match.
 Maldini remained at the club until 2009.

 Following his retirement as a player after a single season with Spezia in 1997, Battistini pursued a coaching career.